 Can I Keep Bank Accounts and Household Goods?

-Most people keep everything.
-New York and New Jersey law allows you to keep your furniture, clothes, and car up to certain limits of value.
-The law also gives you the right to protect other assets: bank accounts, cars– again up to certain limits.
+Generally speaking, New York and New Jersey law allows you to keep your furniture, clothes, and car up to certain limits of value.
+The law also gives you the right to protect other assets: bank accounts, cars – again up to certain limits.

-Both New York and New Jersey have a “wild card” card exemption that protects all property up to a value of $11, 975 for most bankruptcy filers.
+Both New York and New Jersey have a “wild card” card exemption that protects all property up to a value of $12,575 for most bankruptcy filers who do not own a home.

 Can I keep my car?